Tori is a 28-year-old, three-time animal mom and DIYer living in Northern Atlanta with her boyfriend.

 The first step to getting your colorful ombre is bleaching your hair.
 In order to bleach properly, you need to know a little about how hair bleach works before you do it, or you could seriously damage your hair.

 Most hair bleach comes with two components that you have to mix together in order to make the mixture that goes on your hair: lightener and developer.
 The lightener itself is typically a powder, and then you add a liquid "developer" to the powder in measured amounts to create the mixture.
 The developer comes in different volumes in order of lifting strength: 10, 20, 30, and 40.
 My preferred brand of lightener and developer is by Ion.
 It comes in a purple bottle or jar, and you can get it at Sally Beauty Supply or Amazon.

-10 is the weakest volume and will take the longest to lift your hair to lighter shades.
+Ten is the weakest volume and will take the longest to lift your hair to lighter shades.
 40 is the most powerful and works the fastest to lift your hair to a lighter shade.
-BUT using 40 developer comes with a price.
-Because it pulls color out faster, it will damage your hair much more quickly.
+But using 40 volume developer comes with a price.
+Because it pulls the color out faster, it will damage your hair much more quickly.
 My recommendation for anyone with any color of hair is to start with 20 volume.
-If your hair is really dark you could use 30 volume.
+If your hair is really dark, you could use 30 volume.

 Now, I can understand the yearning to have the end result quickly—but trust me on this, you really want to be patient when working with hair lighteners.
 When lightening your hair, you will almost never get the shade you are looking for after the first round unless your hair is already very blonde to start with, or you don't want it to be platinum before you put the color in.